 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The types of medications used for stomach cancer include:

 Each of these types of therapies are discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.